Vimu-Sama/ORM-Hands-On/README.md

 ### 4) Transaction
 - Transactions group a set of database operations into a single, atomic action.
 - Always start a transaction before modifying data and commit it after the changes.
-- Usually transaction is required to create, delete or update, but it is a good practise to make it with
+- Usually transaction is required to create, delete or update, but it is a good practise to make it for read operations as well.

 ```java
 Transaction transaction = session.beginTransaction();